 Rock climbers know Zion National Park for its immense rock walls of red and white Navajo sandstone that rise more than 2,000 feet into the sky.
 If you look closely, you might even spot some climbers carefully making their way upward, mere specs on a vertical landscape.
 You may be curious but think such a rock climbing and bouldering experience is out of your reach.
 Not necessarily – several local guiding outfits offer beginner classes and guided climbs in areas near Zion National Park.

 And when you’re done taking in the park’s beauty, you can kick back in one of Zion’s campgrounds and enjoy some family fun while you wind down and plan your activities for the next day.
 It’s not always easy deciding what to do in such a remarkable environment, but hey, that’s a good problem to have!

 Must-See Zion Guide

 The hiking in Zion National Park is world famous.
 Hikers of all abilities will find trails that lead to sweeping vistas, clear pools, natural arches, and narrow canyons.
-Remember, it’s always a good idea to stop in the Visitor Center to consult with a ranger before setting out on a hike.
+Remember, it’s always a good idea to stop in the Visitor Center for information and to consult with a ranger about conditions before setting out on a hike.

 Many rewarding yet relatively easy day hikes for families can be accessed in Zion Canyon.
 The Pa’rus Trail and the Riverside Walk are two wheelchair accessible hikes that offer a great sampling of Zion’s incredible scenery.
 The Pa’rus Trail follows the Virgin River between South Campground and Canyon Junction, while the Riverside Walk takes hikers to the start of the famous Virgin River Narrows – don’t go beyond there unless you are an experienced canyon hiker!